hikilaka/RSCSundae/doc/differences.md

 Between RSC Sundae and modern RuneScape
 ---------------------------------------

-* Trading is harder (you need to meet other players in person), so...
-** Most items are easier to obtain by making them yourself or buying them from a NPC.
-** Trading with other players is mostly done for bulk items.
+* Trading is harder (you need to meet other players in person), so most items are easier to obtain by making them yourself or buying them from a NPC.
+Trading with other players is mostly done for bulk items.
-* The experience reward from quest scales with level, so...
-** It is better to do quests with monetary rewards early on, and quests with experience rewards later.
+* The experience reward from quest scales with level, so it's better to do quests with monetary rewards early on, and quests with experience rewards later.
 * Some of the best items can only be obtained through high-level crafting and smithing (or trading with a player who has created them).
 * High level runes are rare.
 Anything other than the most basic low level